njspencer79/vs_py_fib/README.md

 1. Command prompt.
 Change into either fib_aas or fib_aas3 directory.
 2. run docker-compose up -d
 3. run docker-compose exec web python tests/test_fib.py or (docker-compose run web python tests/test_fib.py)

+It should say OK at the end signifying passing.

 This should work on other platforms that support Docker Compose.